 Although the film is far from a typical ‘Laurel and Hardy’ comedy, there are teasing glimpses throughout of the magic that would eventually follow.
 The boys themselves are easily recognisable, but their characters couldn’t be further from the Stan and Ollie that we have come to know and love.
 There was clearly some way to go before the potential of the team would be realised.

-Unfortunately, ‘Broncho Billy’ Anderson’s attempts at selling The Lucky Dog to financial backers drew a blank and it took around 12 months and much persistence from Anderson until a contract was finally agreed with Metro Pictures Corp. for the production of a series of eight Stan Laurel comedies.
+Unfortunately, ‘Broncho Billy’ Anderson’s attempts at selling The Lucky Dog to financial backers drew a blank and it took around 12 months and much persistence from Anderson until a contract was finally agreed with Metro Pictures Corporation for the production of a series of eight Stan Laurel comedies.

 Despite this, after the cameras stopped rolling on The Lucky Dog, Mr. Laurel and Mr. Hardy parted ways and their paths wouldn’t cross on-screen for another five years.
-For their first ‘pre-teaming’ film, The Lucky Dog is watchable and reasonably enjoyable but most of all is just about as historically important a film as you can get.
+For their first ‘pre-teaming’ film, The Lucky Dog is watchable and reasonably enjoyable but most of all it’s just about as historically important a film as you can get.

 To listen to the audio version of this blog, check out Episode One of my podcast HERE